 Learn more about online mapping and geographic technologies!
 Use them to help YOUR community and environment!
 Experience a deeper understanding about different places and cultures of the world!

-DEADLINE FOR US APPLICANTS WAS JANUARY 10, 2014 - SUBMISSIONS ARE NO LONGER BEING ACCEPTED FROM US STUDENTS
+DEADLINES HAVE PASSED - SUBMISSIONS ARE NO LONGER BEING ACCEPTED

 - What is this program all about?

 - Who is eligible?

 - Where will I go if I am chosen?